Coconut rice: Puerto Rico

 In Puerto Rico coconut rice is usually served with fish and sweet plantains.
 The rice is sautéed with coconut oil and salt, shredded coconut and coconut milk are then added with the option of garlic, onions, cilantro, raisins, and kumquats.
-The rice is then coved with a banana leaf during the cooking process.
+The rice is then covered with a banana leaf during the cooking process.
 Another popular coconut rice dish is arroz con dulce (coconut rice pudding) a dessert made with milk, coconut milk, coconut cream, raisins, vanilla, rum, sugar, ginger, and spice.
 Puerto Rican rice pudding is popular in Colombia, Cuba, and Venezuela.

 Oceania

 Samoa

 In Samoa, coconut rice is known as Alaisa fa'apopo and is made by cooking white rice in coconut milk.
-A variation of coconut rice known as Koko alaisa is made with the addition of cocoa and orange leaves, often eaten as a snack or desert.
+A variation of coconut rice known as Koko alaisa is made with the addition of cocoa and orange leaves, often eaten as a snack or dessert.
 Coconut rice is typically eaten on its own or as an accompaniment to dishes such as Moa fa'asaina.